timcdlucas/translucent_interpretable_ML_review/translucent.md

 Also note that in the context of presence-only data, this is equivalent to weighting the data but with presence-absence data or continuous response data, weighting is a better way to include all the data.
 More subtle methods involve removing data based on the local density [@verbruggen2013improving].
 In this method, a kernel bandwidth is chosen either *a priori* or by cross-validation, then data is probabilistically removed based on the density of data geographically near it.
-Again, weighting the data may be more satisfactory.
+Again, weighting the data may be more principled.

 Temporal effects are easier to handle as they are one dimensional with causation only able to occur in one direction.
 Furthermore, they have been studied in detail in the machine learning literature [@jeong2008non].